Program Status: FY2015 Application window open July 30, 2015

 What is an eligible area?

-- And, at least 25% of the households in the service area are underserved
+• At least 15 percent of the households in the proposed funded service area are unserved,

-- And, no part of the proposed service area has three or more incumbent service providers
+• No part of the proposed funded service area has three or more “incumbent service providers.”

 How may the funds be used?

-Broadband loans and Loan Guarantees provide funding on a technology-neutral basis for
+Broadband loans provide funding on a technology-neutral basis for financing:

 - The construction, improvement, and acquisition of facilities required to provide service at the broadband lending speed including facilities required for providing other services through the same facilities